In honor of Thanksgiving, I wanted to address this whole "Post-Turkey Drowsiness" thing that has been blamed on tryptophan, an amino acid.

 Tom, his face transformed by knowledge:

 "Actually, tryptophan levels are no higher in turkey than any other meat.
-The post-meal drowsiness is due to an indirect mechanism whereby elevated levels of melatonin, a sleep-inducing chemical, are produced due to the high carbohydrate content of the meal."
+The post-meal drowsiness is due to an indirect mechanism whereby the high carbohydrate content of the meal induces an insulin surge, resulting in a low uptake of tryptophan in cells, which then causes an increase in melatonin production."

 Don't forget to check out Laura's Mental Health Mondays, too!